brunoniconeves/ascertain-task/README.md

 This endpoint go throuth all patient notes (structured SOAP or unstructured text) and use a AI prompt to lavarage a OpenAI API request to get patient summary.

+> IMPORTANT: you should configure a valid OPEN AI API KEY in the .env file.

 It's possible to set 3 parameters:
 - Pacient ID